Top 15 Ruck March & Rucking Training Tips

 Correct Posture (left) versus incorrect posture (right).
 Picture from the US Army Department

-The forward lean, also known as the Trunk Lean, happens when the weight is too heavy for the individual and the lean is an attempt to counterbalance the weight.
-The problem with this approach is it puts a tremendous amount of stress and pain on your lower back and abdominals.
+The forward lean, also known as the Trunk Lean, occurs when the weight is too much for your body to handle, leading you to lean forward to balance it out.
+However, this strategy actually places an immense amount of stress and discomfort on your lower back and abdomen.

-• Back is straight with your shoulders rolled back
+• Your back remains straight with your shoulders pulled back.

-• Keep the backpack close to your back
+• Keep the backpack snug against your back.

 8. Hip Belts